RLOpenCatalyst/rg-doc/source/linux.rst

 Steps to connect
 ----------------

 You can connect to your EC2 instance through the RLCatalyst Research Gateway or via an external SSH client.
-If you are connecting from a Linux box use the following command: ssh <your_username>@<host_ip_address>
+If you are connecting from a Linux box use the following command: ssh -i <your_username>@<host_ip_address>

 If you are connecting from a Windows box you can use an SSH client like PuTTY.